 The giving and receiving of care is characterised by a myriad of inequalities spanning social, spatial and economic dimensions.
 In the contexts of contemporary migration, long-standing patterns of inequalities are being re-shaped and new ones are emerging.
 This is happening through the complex interplay of global, local and transnational dynamics, rendering sustainable solutions for more equal care arrangements and relationships particularly challenging

-Theme conveners: Professor Majella Kilkey (University of Sheffield, UK) and Professor Louise Ryan (University of Sheffield, UK).
+Theme conveners: Professor Majella Kilkey (University of Sheffield, UK).

 Team leading this theme: Professor Loretta Baldassar (University of Western Australia, Australia); Dr Weronika Kloc-Nowak (University of Warsaw, Poland); Dr Li-Fang Liang (Dong-Hwa University, Taiwan); Professor Ito Peng (University of Toronto, Canada).